-Description EADDRINUSE The specified address is already in use.
-EADDRNOTAVAIL The specified address is not available from the local machine.
-EAFNOSUPPORT The addresses in the specified address family cannot be used with this socket.
-EALREADY The socket is specified with O_NONBLOCK or O_NDLAY , and a previous connecttion attempt has not yet completed.
-EINTR The attempt to establish a connection was interrupted by delivery of a signal that was caught; the connection will be established asynchronously.
-EACCESS Search permission is denied on a component of the path prefix or write access to the named socket is denied.
+Value EADDRNOTAVAIL EAFNOSUPPORT EALREADY Description The specified address is not available from the local machine.
+The addresses in the specified address family cannot be used with this socket.
+The socket is specified with O_NONBLOCK or O_NDLAY , and a previous connecttion EINTR attempt has not yet completed.
+The attempt to establish a connection was interrupted by delivery of a signal that was caught; the connection will be established asynchronously.
+EACCES Search permission is denied on a component of the path prefix or write access to the named socket is denied.
 ENOBUFS The system ran out of memory for an internal data structure.
-EOPNOTSUPP The socket referenced by Socket parameter does not support connect.
+EOPNOTSUPP The socket referenced by Socket parameter does not support connect .
 EWOULDBLOCK The range allocated for TCP/UDP ephemeral ports has been exhausted.
 EBADF The Socket parameter is not valid.
 ECONNREFUSED The attempt to connect was rejected.
 EFAULT The Address parameter is not in a writable part of the user address space.
 EINPROGRESS The socket is marked as nonblocking.
 The connection cannot be immediately completed.
 The application program can select the socket for writing during the connection process.
 EINVAL The specified path name contains a character with the high-order bit set.
 EISCONN The socket is already connected.
 ENETDOWN The specified physical network is down.
 ENETUNREACH No route to the network or host is present.
 ENOSPC There is no space left on a device or system table.
 ENOTCONN The socket could not be connected.

-Value Description ENOTSOCK The Socket parameter refers to a file, not a socket.
+ENOTSOCK The Socket parameter refers to a file, not a socket.
 ETIMEDOUT The establishment of a connection timed out before a connection was made.
+EPROTOTYPE The specified address has a different type from the socket that is bound to the specified peer address.
+ELOOP Too many symbolic links were encountered in translating the path name in address.
+ENOENT A component of the path name does not name an existing file or the path name is an empty string.
+ENOTDIR A component of the path prefix of the path name in address is not a directory.